FAQ

 How frequent are sessions?
 How long will I have to be in therapy?

 I meet with clients once per week at a designated appointment time that will stay consistent from week to week.
-The majority of my clients meet with me once per week for the duration of our relationship.

 The duration of therapy depends on each client.
 We will discuss your goals for therapy at the start of treatment, so we have a roadmap to check our progress against.
 I encourage my clients to try therapy for at least three months.
 This may sound like a long time, but results of therapy accrue over time rather than being an immediate fix.
 If you are not able to make a commitment to the process, you run the risk of the therapy being a disappointment or feeling like a waste of time or money.